PoisotLab/ms_metaweb_transfer/manuscript.md

 [@Poisot2021GloKno] or metadata [@Cameron2019UneGlo] highlight that ecological networks are currently studied in a biased subset of space and bioclimates, which impedes our ability to generalize any local understanding of network structure.
-Meaning that although the framework to address incompleteness *within* networks exists, there would still be regions for which, due to a *lack* of local interaction data, we are unable to infer potential species interactions.
-Having a general solution for the issue of metaweb inference [@Morales-Castilla2015InfBio] that, despite situations where minimal knowledge about interactions within a species pool is known, is capable of producing a plausible metaweb could be the catalyst for significant breakthroughs in our ability to start thinking about species interactions networks over large spatial scales.
+Meaning that, although the framework to address incompleteness *within* networks exists, there would still be regions for which, due to a *lack* of local interaction data, we are unable to infer potential species interactions.
+Having a general solution for inferring a *plausible* metaweb (despite the unavailability of interaction data) could be the catalyst for significant breakthroughs in our ability to start thinking about species interactions networks over large spatial scales.

 Here, we present a general method for the transfer learning of network representations, relying on the similarities of species in a